gvwilson/thirdbit/_posts/2024/2024-04-14-page-layout.md

 ---

-As I said [a week ago][post_interp], some people think that if you haven't written a compiler, you don't really understand how computers work.
+As I said [a week ago][post_interp], some people think you don't really understand how computers work unless you've written a compiler.
-My rejoinder these days is that
-(a) that's snobbish gatekeeping and
-(b) writing a web browser will teach you a lot more about modern computer systems than writing a compiler.
+My rejoinder these days is that writing a web browser will teach you a lot more about modern computer systems.
 Panchekha and Harrelson's [*Web Browser Engineering*][browser] covers everything from downloading HTML and constructing a DOM tree to keeping data private, scheduling tasks, caching, and accessibility.
 I couldn't possibly cover all of that, so [Chapter 14: Page Layout][sdxpy_layout] focused on one small problem: how to decide what is displayed where on a page.

 That question led to the most intensely algorithmic chapter of the book, as row-and-column layout with elastic constraints requires a bit of tricksy recursion.
-I don't actually get very far, but I hope that by the end readers will understand that the problem is much harder than it first appears.
+The chapter doesn't get very far, but I hope that by the end readers will understand that the problem is much harder than it first appears and that CSS is every bit as much a programming language as Lisp or C++.

 <img class="centered" src="{{'/sdxpy/layout/concept_map.svg' | relative_url}}" alt="Concept map for page layout"/>